Difficulty

 Honey Jar is a very popular variety that often produces young trees that are quite productive in a variety of climates, but there is probably some truth to this for every variety labeled as precocious, especially when it comes to those with relatively small fruit.

-Jujubes tend to be quite sweet, but there are some varieties, such as Honey Jar, that are known for being exceptional in this regard.
+Jujubes tend to be very sweet, but there are some varieties, such as Honey Jar, that are known for being exceptional in this regard.
 Honey Jar can also be quite enjoyable when they are still yellow in color, which is not a common trait.

 Lang